webaverse/docs/docs/creating-an-aug.md

 This guide will walk you through the basic steps for creating an aug for use in the Webaverse ecosystem.
 The term "aug" is an abbreviation for "augmentation" in the same way that "app" is the abbreviation of "application".
 Augs in the Webaverse are spatialized apps.
 Unlike traditional apps that exists on a 2D plane, augs are applications that exist in three dimensional space.

-In this guide we're going to be using the XRPackage standard to create our bundle.
+XRPackage will be used to package the assets into a bundle.
 XRPackage supports multiple asset types, this guide will demonstrate packaging an existing WebXR scene.
-See the [XRPackage overview page](xrpackage-overview.md) for more information on how XRPackage works and the types it supports.
+See the [XRPackage overview page](xrpackage-overview.md) for more information on XRPackage and other supported asset types.

 # Table Of Contents
 [Table Of Contents](#table-of-contents)